ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-09
+## 2024-12-13

-Brainstorming new ideas
+Exploring new technologies

-> Programming is the art of telling another human what one wants the computer to do.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*